rubenwiersma/pointcloud-differential/README.md

 ```

 ## Example usage
-See `demo.py` in `examples` for a full visual demo.
+See [examples/demo.py](examples/demo.py) for a full visual demo.
 For a quick start:
 ```python
 import numpy as np
 from pcdiff import knn_graph, estimate_basis, build_grad_div, laplacian